 og10 – SEA VINE

 SEA VINE is a beautiful returning work by Haruki Takahashi.
-I was amazed by this artwork in 2013 and couldn’t wait to return in 2016.
+I was amazed by this artwork in 2013 and couldn’t wait to return in 2016 and 2019.
 Delicate strings are suspended in the middle of a tatami room with porcelain petals.
-I can’t remember the original very well but I was told that the vine has grown for 2016.
-When I went, it did feel a bit bigger and the flowers did seem bigger overall.
-Upon looking at photos from 3 years ago, it may look a bit bigger but I still can’t confirm it so I will err on the side of safety and say it hasn’t.
-For 2019, they are renovating things again and once again I can’t wait to see it.
+I can’t remember the original very well but I was told that the vine grew for 2016.
+For 2019, they renovated things again but I was a little disappointed with the appearance.
+I love the look and the petals are a lot thinner than before.
+I enjoyed the full petals more, but I also feel the thin ones are beautiful too.
+I guess it is like choosing which child you like best.

 - Sea Vine (HinoMaple)